-Scene 3: Fountain 1: - Human assisted navigation
+Scene 3: Fountain 1-human-assisted navigation

-At scene 3 the navigation is supported by a human actor, meaning that there is a person in the scene creating a human contact with the subject who turns towards the fountain to motivate the user to also turn and figure out what she is looking at (see Figure 3(c)).
+At scene 3, the navigation is supported by a human actor, meaning that there is a person in the scene creating a human contact with the subject who turns towards the fountain to motivate the user to also turn and figure out what she is looking at (see Fig. 3c).
 When the user turns towards that direction, a panel with a challenge in the form of multiple answers appears, providing also further instructions on how to move in the story.

 The user has to select a UI button that appears below the question to choose the correct answer.
-When an answer is wrong, the button is marked red to indicate error and the user has to select another button till the correct one is revealed and turned green, as shown in (Figure 3(e)).
+When an answer is wrong, the button is marked red to indicate error, and the user has to select another button until the correct one is revealed and turned green, as shown in (Fig. 3e).

-A congratulations text communication panel follows revealing the number of liters of water gained.
-The water liters are calculated based on the number of attempts the users take to answer a question correctly (30 points are gained if a question is answered correctly at first attempt, 20 points at second attempt and 10 points when it is revealed by the system) (Figure 3(f)).
-The user should then select to collect the water gained and a graphic animated pot appears to be filled gradually based on the liters translated percentage (Figure 3(h)).
+A congratulations text communication panel follows revealing the number of litres of water gained.
+The water litres are calculated based on the number of attempts the users take to answer a question correctly (30 points are gained if a question is answered correctly at first attempt, 20 points at second attempt and 10 points when it is revealed by the system) (Fig. 3f).
+The user should then select to collect the water gained, and a graphic animated pot appears to be filled gradually based on the litres translated percentage (Fig. 3(h)).

-As a follow up step, the panels illustrate the available options for choosing the next fountain to be visited (Figure 3(g)).
+As a follow up step, the panels illustrate the available options for choosing the next fountain to be visited (Fig. 3g).
 The user has to select the teleportation button (that has a relative graphic design different from the walking simulation) to be transferred to the selected scene, meaning that the corresponding video resource is enabled and played.

-Scene 4: Fountain 2 - UI assisted navigation
+Scene 4: Fountain 2-UI-assisted navigation

-At scene 4, the user experiences a new navigation assistance technique in the form of dynamically triggered pointing vectors that fade when the user turns to the fountains position (as shown in Figure 3(d)).
-A new multiple-choice question appears then and when the correct answer is revealed the scene is updated showing the score indicator element.
+At scene 4, the user experiences a new navigation assistance technique in the form of dynamically triggered pointing vectors that fade when the user turns to the fountains position (as shown in Fig. 3d).
+A new multiple-choice question appears then and when the correct answer is revealed, the scene is updated showing the score indicator element.
 The next panel directs the user to be teleported to the final fountain area depending on the previous path followed.